celiabbanks/biasbusters/instructions.md

 1. JenAI.py is a bias detection and mitigation application that will interrogate 1 million Twitter tweets and 1 million Reddit comments.
 The app and associated files are located in the /src subfolder.

-2. It does not extend into the actual X and Reddit platforms but instead references downloaded tweets and comments contain in these files:
+2. The app experience does not extend into the actual X and Reddit platforms but instead references downloaded tweets and comments contained in these files:
    - twitter1Mtweets_2009.csv
    - reddit_combined_file.csv